Called in 2010

 David practises at all levels of the courts and tribunal system in all aspects of immigration, asylum and European law.
 He has considerable experience of appearing in appeal proceedings.

 In addition, he frequently drafts judicial review grounds and appears in court in connection with the oral renewal or substantive judicial review hearings.
 Many of the cases in which David is instructed to draft judicial review grounds are settled before proceeding to a court hearing.

 David is increasingly instructed on the preparation and drafting of initial applications made both overseas and within the UK.
 He also drafts grounds for administrative review of decisions that now have no right of appeal.

 He provides advice to local authorities and individuals on immigration issues arising in family proceedings.

 David also acts in public law areas more generally.
-This has included challenges to the award and fulfillment of contracts by public authorities and representing London Boroughs in challenges to decisions of the Upper Tribunal (Administrative Appeal Chamber) to refuse permission to appeal.
+This has included challenges to the award and fulfillment of contracts by public authorities and representing local authorities in challenges to decisions of the Upper Tribunal (Administrative Appeal Chamber) to refuse permission to appeal.

 Property/Landlord and tenant

 David accepts instructions in a wide range of property matters both residential and commercial.
 These include possession claims, construction of leases, forfeiture, claims for new tenancies, easements, service charges, party wall matters and boundary disputes.